royar-hash/interactive-swmm-tutorial/README.md

 <img src="static/images/ui_to_python_updated.jpg">

-# Step Four: Passing Data from Python to the User Interface
+# Step Four: Passing Data from Python to theUI
-Obviously, just passing data from the UI to Python makes for a pretty boring web app.
+Obviously, just passing data from the user interface to Python makes for a pretty boring web app.
 We want to be able to update the UI as the simulation is running so that the user can see the impact of their actions.
 ## Updating Text
 This is the easiest one to do, so we'll start here.
 Use this method when you want to update some text on the UI: maybe the current flow of a link, the percentage of the simulation that's complete, or the current status of a slider bar.
 <h5 a><strong><code>templates/index.html</code></strong></h5>